srkraut/sigma-docs/docs/module/text.md

 Optional JavaScript Template - Provide JavaScript in the box provided.

 ```
 Additional Fonts can be added to this editor by uploading files to the Library.
 Please be aware that fonts have ‘preferences’ built into them known as OS/2 tags.
-Xibo checks these OS/2 preferences, and can use fonts with OS/2 tags 0 or 8.
+Sigma-DS checks these OS/2 preferences, and can use fonts with OS/2 tags 0 or 8.
 Fonts with other tags may not display correctly or you may receive an error on upload.
 ```

 ## Actions